Inwood–207th Street station: Station layout

 This underground station has a single island platform between the two tracks, which end at bumper blocks just north of the platform.
 To the immediate south is an interlocking made up of a diamond crossover that allows trains to get to the correct track, and then proceed to share the right of way with the 207th Street Yard leads to Dyckman Street, which is the next station south.
 The mezzanine and street elevator shaft includes artwork titled At the Start...At Long Last by Sheila Levrant de Bretteville.
 The terminal is operated by a Dispatcher's Office at the south end, while the Interlocking Plant is controlled by the CTC located in the 207th Street Yard.
 The mezzanine connecting the north and south exits of the station is closed, and is used for employee facilities.

+The station's tiles are colored maroon.
+This was part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, the maroon tiles used at the 207th Street station are also used at 168th Street, the first express station to the south, as well as at other stations on the Eighth Avenue Line north of 168th Street.

 Exits

-The main exit to the station consists of three street stairs and an elevator at Broadway and 207th Street.
-The elevator is at the northwest corner while one stair leads from the other three corners.
+There are three street stairs and an elevator at the intersection of Broadway and 207th Street.
+The elevator is at the northeast corner of this intersection, making the station compliant with the Americans with Disabilities Act of 1990.
+One stair leads from each of the other three corners.
 The north exit to the station has two street stairs to either northern corner of Broadway, Isham Street, and 211th Street.

 There is also a closed exit that led to the northwest corner of 207th Street and Broadway.
 This stair was located inside a building and had been closed after it was severely damaged after a fire.
 Several turns were required to access the staircase, creating poor sight-lines.
 In June 1994, the MTA Board approved a plan to permanently close the entrance, allowing the passageway to be sealed with brick-and-mortar at either end.
 At this point, the entrance had been closed for several years.
 It was estimated that the entrance would have been used by 400 daily passengers.
 A public meeting was held in May 1994, along with proposed station access changes at other stations.
 The elevator entrance is located near this old staircase.